-The BLM allotments considered in this EA are Telegraph Creek, Flat Creek, White Rock, East Dry Fork, French Coulee, and Garey Coulee, all in Phillips County, Montana.
-The Box Elder allotment is associated with the grazing proposal because it would be combined with the Telegraph Creek Allotment, deeded land, and State leases to form APR's Sun Prairie Unit (see Section 2.3 for more detail).
+The BLM allotments considered in this EA are Telegraph Creek, Flat Creek, White Rock, East Dry Fork, French Coulee, and Garey Coulee, all in Phillips County, Montana. (see Maps 2-I through 2-I2 in Appendix A, Maps) The Box Elder allotment is associated with the grazing proposal because it would be combined with the Telegraph Creek Allotment, deeded land, and State leases to form APR's Sun Prairie Unit (see Section 2.3 for more detail).
 It is, therefore, discussed below, but no change is requested to the permit and no action is needed regarding this allotment.